 You might not pay much attention to the outlets in your home.
 We're so used to them, we don't really consider them unless they aren't working correctly.

 But having the right outlet is essential for keeping your home and family safe.
 When it comes to ungrounded outlets, there's some speculation about their compliance with modern safety standards.
 Here's what you need to know.

 When you plug a cord into an outlet, electricity flows through a hot wire and neutral wire to complete the energy circuit.
 In the event the charge becomes overloaded, most outlets have a third port slot that accepts the excess charge and sends it to the ground wire to expel it.
 These are known as grounded outlets.

-Ungrounded outlets don’t have the third, ground-connected port.
-Because of this, they’re poorly equipped to handle overloaded charges.
-Ungrounded outlets are most common in older homes before grounding became standard practice.
+Ungrounded outlets don't have a third, ground-connected port.
+Because of this, they're poorly equipped to handle overloaded charges.
+Ungrounded outlets were most common in older homes before grounding became standard practice.

 Recognizing Ungrounded Outlets

 Spotting an ungrounded outlet is as simple as taking a quick glance.
 Grounded outlets have the typical two vertical slits with a round hole just underneath them.
 This rounded notch is what grounds the outlet and prevents unwanted electricity transfers.